bradleyeckert/hermes/docs/mole.md

 Cybersecurity is meant to protect devices and data from tampering, not give IoT manufacturers God-like powers.
 Unfortunately, the two overlap.
-Any application that uses Mole should make private data inaccessible to the manufacturer.
+Any application that uses **mole** should make private data inaccessible to the manufacturer.
 There are laws that address this:

 - The GDPR, applicable in Europe